 OCGC's accountability structure flows from its governing statute, the Ontario Capital Growth Corporation Act, 2008 (the Act).
-The Minister is responsible for the administration of the Act with respect to OCGC.
-The Act, together with directives issued by Management Board of Cabinet, the Minister and the Public Service Commission relating to Crown agencies, form a framework under which OCGC is governed.
-Each year, the Minister is required to submit the Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
+The Minister of Research and Innovation is responsible for the administration of the Act with respect to OCGC.
+The Act, together with directives issued by Management Board of Cabinet, the Minister of Research and Innovation and the Public Service Commission relating to Crown agencies, form a framework under which OCGC is governed.

+Each year, the Minister of Research and Innovation is required to submit the Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
 In addition, the Minister reviews and approves OCGC's annual business plan.
 The Minister also maintains communications with OCGC, through its Chair, regarding government policies and expectations relevant to OCGC.

-The Chair is accountable to the Minister for the performance of OCGC in fulfilling its mandate.
+The Chair is accountable to the Minister of Research and Innovation for the performance of OCGC in fulfilling its mandate.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of OCGC.
-In addition, the Chair provides leadership and direction to the Board and the President and Chief Executive Officer (CEO), and ensures that OCGC complies with applicable government policies and directives.
-The Deputy Minister of the Ministry ensures organizational capacity in the Ministry to monitor OCGC, and ensuring it manages its risks appropriately.
+In addition, the Chair provides leadership to OCGC.
+The Deputy Minister of the Ministry of Research and Innovation ensures organizational capacity in the Ministry to monitor OCGC, and ensuring it manages its risks appropriately.

-The Board is appointed by the Lieutenant Governor in Council and reports to the Minister through the Chair.
+The Board is appointed by the Lieutenant Governor in Council and is accountable to the Minister through the Chair.
 The Board performs a supervisory role.
-It oversees the management of OCGC and helps to ensure that OCGC's mandate, as determined by the Province, is implemented effectively.
+It oversees the management of the business and affairs of OCGC to ensure that OCGC's mandate is fulfilled.
 The Board is comprised of both public servants employed by the Crown and independent directors.
 The Board meets at least quarterly and receives regular reports from the CEO and OCGC staff concerning the operations of OCGC and its compliance with applicable laws and policies.

-Standards of conduct for Board members are set out in a Board approved Code of Conduct.
+Standards of conduct for Board members are set out in a Board-approved Code of Conduct.

 There are also two committees of the Board to assist it in supervising the management of OCGC.
 The Audit & Risk Committee approves an annual audit plan prepared by OCGC's independent external auditors and liaises as appropriate with OCGC's internal auditors and the Auditor General of Ontario regarding financial reporting and internal controls.
 The Audit & Risk Committee also reviews financial policies and financial statements and recommends them to the Board.
 Another function of the Audit & Risk Committee is to review OCGC's major risks and mitigation strategies.
 The Human Resource Committee assists the Board in ensuring appropriate measures are in place relating to compensation, performance evaluation, and training for staff in critical areas.